How to Dominate Your Investment Banking Sell Day

 90% of incoming analysts and associates never bother to set up these “off-book” meetings so you’ll have a huge advantage if you can get the real scoop on different groups.

-During these meetings, cut to the chase and ask which groups are good, which aren’t, and how you can really get placed where you want – remember how you need to ask for what you want in order to get it.
+During these meetings, cut to the chase and ask which groups are good, which aren’t, and how you can really get placed where you want – remember how you need to ask for what you want in order to get it in the investment banking networking process.

 This one’s very similar to investment banking information sessions: don’t do anything stupid, meet as many people as you can, and collect business cards.